c0ded00d1e12/ecen224/_labs/display.md

 where `BYU_ORANGE` is `#define`d in `colors.h`.

 #### Fonts
 Part of the `display` library allows you to draw strings on the screen.
 One of the parameters for drawing the string to the screen is selecting a font.
 These fonts are all located in the `fonts` folder and are accessible through the `fonts.h` library.
+Each font represents different font sizes.
 To use the fonts in the `display_draw_string()` function, you will need to pass the address of the font you desire:

 ```c
 display_draw_string(10, 10, "Hello, World!", &Font8, WHITE, BLACK);